 Common Questions About Building Muscle With Calisthenics

-Although very rewarding, building muscle with only calisthenics compared to using weights may take longer.
+Yes, building muscle using calisthenics compared to using weights may take longer.
 This is because to progress, you have to do a significantly higher number of sets, reps, and calisthenics exercises than exercises with dumbbells and weights.
-That's why overall calisthenics training is more challenging and time-consuming.

-It is individual, but it usually takes two to three months to see results.
+It can take two to three months to build muscle with calisthenics.
 Don't be demoralized if it takes more time, but keep going.
-If after 4 or 5 months, you don't see significant improvements and muscle building, you need to change something - to add more sets and reps and/or to start eating more food - proteins, carbohydrates, and fats.
+If after 4 or 5 months, you don't see significant improvements and muscle building, you need to change something such as sets, reps, or even your diet.

 Yes, they are considered very strong and usually pretty lean.
 People who have been doing street workouts for years are above average strong, best seen by the ease with which they perform challenging exercises like the human flag and muscle-ups.